maha12198/UniBotChatbot/README.md

-# Unibot

-•	An Artificial Intelligence Chatbot that is replying to the frequently asked questions in the university.
+# UniBot: An Artificial Intelligence Chatbot that is replying to the frequently asked questions in the university.

-•	Developed using Python (Tools: Google Colab).
+Developed using Python (Tools: Google Colab).
 Libraries: JSON, NLTK, Tensorflow, Flask, Twilio.
-•	Implemented two GUIs: a Web App (using HTML, CSS, JS, and Python) and WhatsApp Messenger.
+Implemented two GUIs: a Web App (using HTML, CSS, JS, and Python) and WhatsApp Messenger.

 Brief Explanation:
 Before the beginning of every academic year, prospective applicants of universities face difficulties in getting the information   needed about,  universities.